oxinabox/ChainRulesJuliaCon2020/out/src/index.md

 # What do differential types need? `zero`

-They need a **zero**, since primals can equal to themselves, and constants exist.
+They need a **zero**.

+Since the primals that it is the difference of could be equal.

+E.g. when the function being differentiated is a constant.

 .funfact[
 There is thus the trival differential. `Zero()`,